ryanbynoe/Phishing_Analysis/README.md

 <h2>Description</h2>
-Project consists of analyzing a malicious email whcih is impersonating Walmart.
+Project consists of analyzing a malicious email which is impersonating Walmart.
 I walkthrough my thought process and ideal solution.
 <br />